 Remember, a successful negotiation is just the means to the end, not the end itself.

-If you’re negotiating a contract with a supplier, your ultimate goal is to realise the benefits captured in that contract.
+If you’re negotiating a contract with a vendor, your ultimate goal is to realise the benefits captured in that contract.
 So keep them in mind.

-Some key questions you could ask yourself when negotiating with a supplier are:
+Some key questions you could ask yourself when negotiating with a vendor are:

 - What’s my budget?

 - What’s my hard deadline for having a deal done by?

 - Who needs to sign this off and when are they available?

 - What elements of the proposed deal are “must-haves” vs “nice to haves”